double16/MidlandCode-C1-Java/07 - Debugging/Classwork/01 - Logging.md

 # Add Logging

-Add logging to your application.

-* INFO for normal events
-* DEBUG for details
-* TRACE for even more details
-* WARN for things that don't look correct
-* ERROR for bad things
+Add logging to your application in various places.
+Restart `bootRun` to see the changes and watch the IntelliJ `bootRun` console as you access the application.
+You should see log messages.